edvin/pillar/docs/guides/testing.md

 });
 ```

-For more end‑to‑end projector tests, you can:
+For more end-to-end projector tests, you can:

 - Seed events in the EventStore (via `CommandScenario` or plain `EventStore::append()`).
 - Run `pillar:replay-events` against a **test** database.